Tomty/AngularLearnApp/README.md

 # MyFirstApp

 This is a project made for learning Angular.
-It allow the user to manage recipes.
+It allow the user to manage recipes and a shopping list.

 # What I Learned